southparkstan123/readme_files_for_development/laravel_sail.md

 php artisan sail:install
 ```

-3. Run ```docker-compose.yml``` which was created to the root directory of the project.
+After that, ```docker-compose.yml``` was created to the root directory of the project.

-4. Modify your ```.env``` file with environment variables as the application needs.
+3. Modify your ```.env``` file with environment variables as the application needs.

-5. Build the docker image by following command:
+4. Build the docker image by following command:

 ```bash
 ./vendor/bin/sail up -d
 ```

-6. Access ```http://locahost``` on browser, you will see the application is running.
+5. Access ```http://locahost``` on browser, you will see the application is running.

 ## (Optional) Add alias for Laravel sail via Bash profile or Z shell